tokenized/tokenized-sdk-example-react/README.md

 it down and keep it safe.

 Use the hook in a component that only gets mounted when the log-in process requests a seed phrase backup.
-An error will be thrown if seed phrase backup isn’t already active.
+In other situations, every word in the returned array will be `undefined`.

 _Note that in an upcoming release of the SDK, seed phrase backup will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no